Overview

 - You can copy the code from the developer tab and use your programming language of choice.

-- At the moment, it supports languages such as Curl, Python, Java, and Javascript.
+- Currently, it supports languages such as Curl, Python, Java, and Javascript.

 - For more information on how to use Search UI, watch our Getting Started video for developers.